frasertweedale/talks/2015xxxx-pyconau-django-ipa/proposal.rst

 features and progress in making identity management integration easier for Django developers.

+People developing or deploying Django applications in business environments or for large open source projects with centralised identity management will get the most out of this talk.

 Private Abstract
 ----------------

-This talk will demonstrate these concepts in action with a private domain, FreeIPA and an example Django activity app (all virtual-machine based; network gremlins will not affect the demo!)
+This talk will demonstrate identity management concepts in action with a private domain, FreeIPA and an example Django activity app (all virtual-machine based; network gremlins will not affect the demo!)

 Target audience
 ===============

-Developer - Intermediate
+Developer - Beginner

 Project